Nervosys/Botnix/docs/using/overlays.chapter.md

 }
 ```

 For BLAS/LAPACK switching to work correctly, all packages must depend on `blas` or `lapack`.
 This ensures that only one BLAS/LAPACK library is used at one time.
 There are two versions of BLAS/LAPACK currently in the wild, `LP64` (integer size = 32 bits) and `ILP64` (integer size = 64 bits).
 The attributes `blas` and `lapack` are `LP64` by default.
 Their `ILP64` version are provided through the attributes `blas-ilp64` and `lapack-ilp64`.
 Some software needs special flags or patches to work with `ILP64`.
-You can check if `ILP64` is used in Nixpkgs with `blas.isILP64` and `lapack.isILP64`.
+You can check if `ILP64` is used in Botpkgs with `blas.isILP64` and `lapack.isILP64`.
 Some software does NOT work with `ILP64`, and derivations need to specify an assertion to prevent this.
 You can prevent `ILP64` from being used with the following:

 ```nix
 { stdenv, blas, lapack, ... }: